appbaseio/reactivesearch/content/docs/reactivesearch/vue-searchbox/apireference.md

 ![Image to be displayed](https://i.imgur.com/I6hHgoP.png)

-`Vue SearchBox` offers a lightweight (~22KB: Minified + Gzipped) and performance focused searchbox UI component to query and display results from your ElasticSearch app (aka index) using declarative props.
+`Vue SearchBox` offers a lightweight (~22KB: Minified + Gzipped) and performance focused searchbox UI component to query and display results from your Elasticsearch app (aka index) using declarative props.
 It is an alternative to using the [DataSearch component](/docs/reactivesearch/vue/search/DataSearch/) from Vue ReactiveSearch.

 ### When to Use Vue SearchBox